mil-tokyo/sushi/README.md

 # AgentSmith
 The Fastest Matrix Library for JavaScript

-AgentSmith is being developed to be the fastest matrix library for JavaScript, which is named after the fastest character in the movie Matrix.
+AgentSmith is being developed to be the fastest matrix library for JavaScript, which is named after one of the fastest characters in the movie Matrix.

-It intends to implement WebCL support, which will accelerate the calculation by using GPGPU.
+## Technical Features
+### Use of Typed Array
+Faster than other matrix libraries which uses javascript array.
+### Support of WebCL
+You can use WebCL and get at most 30 times faster calculation speed.
+Two implementations
+- Nokia WebCL for Firefox : http://webcl.nokiaresearch.com/
+- Motorola-Mobility Node WebCL for node.js : https://github.com/Motorola-Mobility/node-webcl
+are supported.